RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 - A listener who is triggered by an apparently hostile chat must take a break from listening.# Being triggered is a normal part of life.
 Even so, a listener can take a break any time they need to.
 - 7 Cups uses screenshots as evidence of what happened in chats.#Screenshots are the only evidence.
 - 7 Cups allows people to seek help without fear of being judged, except for members who are judged to be hostile towards our listeners.# All members can seek help without fear of being judged.
+- Listeners who feel they have failed can recover by thinking about why their failure was temporary, universal and external to them.#Research shows that this kind of thinking promotes recovery.
 {:.quiz}